Orchestre de Paris, City of Paris, French Government

 The aluminium-clad exterior resembles a mass of crumpled metal slabs, while its interior contains bulging, sinuous organic shapes.
-The hall has a ‘vineyard-style’ seating arrangement similar to that of Walt Disney Hall, in Los Angeles; so the audience are arrayed on raised terraces surrounding an orchestra platform.
+The hall has a ‘vineyard-style’ seating arrangement similar to that of Walt Disney Hall in Los Angeles.
+So the audience is arrayed on raised terraces surrounding an orchestra platform.
 The vineyard model also allows the public to occupy seats behind the orchestra when they are not needed for a choir.

 The design of the exterior was limited only by a maximum height and the size of the plot, acoustics played a role in defining strict requirements for the auditorium so that no member of the audience should be more than 100ft from the conductor.

 At the design’s unveiling at the Cité de la Musique, Nouvel said: “The novelty of the auditorium is to ‘suspend’ balconies so they will be attached to the building by access passages in a way that allows sound waves to circulate around and behind them.
 The idea is that the audience will be in the middle of the music.”

 Suspended over the auditorium is a series of acoustical canopies, resembling flat clouds that can be lowered and raised to suit the orchestra and programme.
 Adjustments will be needed, for concerts of different music such as jazz and world music, which were also planned for the hall.